 They work by breaking down the keratin in hair, and thus will not work if the tourniquet is caused by a thread.
 Applying a small amount to the groove cut by the hair for around ten minutes is followed by a gentle wash in warm water.
-This leads to immediate resolution of symptoms.
+This leads to the immediate resolution of symptoms.
 Of course, those cases in the literature are victims of positive reporting (who is going to submit a case report to a journal when the technique hasn’t worked?) but it is a painless method to try.
 Finding depilatory cream in the emergency department is another matter.
 Toothed forceps are often just sharp enough to slide under the hair tourniquet and strong enough to break the offending strand.
-Once circumferential skin breakdown has occurred though these things really can become difficult to be confident you have removed completely, especially if the tourniquet is blonde.
+Once circumferential skin breakdown has occurred though, these things really can become difficult to be confident you have removed completely, especially if the tourniquet is blonde.

 What was the outcome?

 Fortunately, these hairs and threads were pretty easy to untangle, leaving little Rosie with the full complement of toes.

 - No children were actually harmed in the writing of this post.